intro2r/intro2r/unit4/binomial-data.md

 At the individual level we can model each individual in terms of dead or alive (male/female, tall/short, green/red, ...), using logistic regression (or logit model).

 In the logit model, the log odds (logarithm of the odds) of the outcome is modeled as a linear combination of the predictor variables.
-If p is a probability, then p/(1 âˆ’ p) is the corresponding odds; the logit of the probability is the logarithm of the odds.
+If p is a probability, then p/(1 − p) is the corresponding odds; the logit of the probability is the logarithm of the odds.

 To model a binary response variable, we first need (or need to create) a single vector of 0 and 1s.
 We model this with glm() and family = 'binomial'.
 We can compare models using a test for a change in deviance with chi-squared.
 Overdispersion is not an issue with a binary response variable.